-California Gov. assures his state is always a partner on climate change as he begins trip to China
+California governor visits China and says his state will always be a partner on climate change

-HONG KONG (AP) — The Governor of California assured Monday during his week-long trip to China that his state will always be a partner on climate issues no matter how the U.S. presidential election turns out next year.
+HONG KONG (AP) — The governor of California opened a week-long trip to China on Monday with an assurance that his state will always be a partner on climate issues no matter how the U.S. presidential election turns out next year.

-Democrat Gavin Newsom’s visit comes as U.S.-Chinese relations witnessed a sharp deterioration in recent years due to trade disputes, U.S. support for self-governing Taiwan, and human rights concerns, among other contentious issues.
+Democrat Gavin Newsom’s visit comes as U.S.-Chinese relations witnessed a sharp deterioration in recent years due to trade disputes, U.S. support for self-governing Taiwan and human rights concerns, among other contentious issues.

-Attempting to reinforce his state’s role as a global leader on climate change, Newsom began his visit with a climate-themed discussion at The University of Hong Kong.
+Attempting to reinforce his state’s role as a global leader on climate change, Newsom began his visit with a climate-themed discussion at the University of Hong Kong.
 He told the audience they “can rely on California,” while addressing claims that the United States is not a reliable ally.

 “I want you to know, regardless of what happens nationally, sub-nationally, you have a partner in the state of California,” he said.